steeve/script.pulsar.dummy/README.md

 The callback URL
 ----------------
-The way for Pulsar to know about the provider finds are via a callback URL that the provider has to call before a certain timeout (5s right now).
+The way for Pulsar to know about the provider results is via a callback URL that the provider has to call before a certain timeout (5s right now).

 The callback URL expects a JSON body with the result payload.

 The results payload
 -------------------
 The result payload is an array of found torrents objects.

 The torrent object has the following schema:

 ```
 {